PowerCodersOrg/powercoders.org/site/content/city/zurich.md

       meet our participants and enjoy a cultural and progress presentation and the snacks and drinks afterwards.
   - call_to_action: Sign Up
-    header: Intro to Coding Workshop (by Powercoders Alumni)
+    header: 'Intro to Coding Workshop (by Powercoders Alumni, with Tsri.ch)'
     header_icon: fa-laptop
     link: 'https://forms.gle/rH3Yz4fi7zFNMYrSA'
     text: >-